Legislation for Peace and Security: Legislative history

 Demonstrators and police buses outside the Japanese National Diet on 18 September 2015 during a debate in the House of Councillors shortly before the Japanese military legislation was passed in the early hours of 19 September.

-On 26 May 2015, the House of Representatives, the lower chamber of the National Diet, began debate on a package of eleven bills, granting the military the power to engage in foreign combat in limited circumstances.
-It is called the "Peace and Security Preservation Legislation" by its sponsors.
+Shinzo Abe established the Advisory Panel on Reconstruction of the Legal Basis for Security in 2007 during his first government.
+The panel recommended taking measures to allow Japan to exercise the right to collective self-defence in 2008.
+This right is ascribed to all states by the UN Charter, but the Japanese government had previously considered its exercise impossible under Japan's existing legal framework.
+Permitting collective self-defence would enable Japan to mobilise the Japan Self-Defence Forces to assist an ally that had come under attack.

+When Abe returned to government in 2013, the panel was revived.
+The government proposed a package of legislation, including one new law and revisions to 10 existing laws, to implement the panel's recommendations.
+This package was given the name "legislation for peace and security", and was accompanied by a reinterpretation of Article 9 of the Japanese Constitution to allow for collective self-defence.
+Abe originally proposed more expansive changes, but resistance from within the governing Liberal Democratic Party–Komeito coalition and opposition parliamentarians forced him to water down the proposal.
+The House of Representatives, the lower chamber of the National Diet, began debate on the legislation on 26 May 2015.
 Debate in the Diet had been scheduled to end in June, but a final vote was later delayed to September.

 On 16 July 2015, the House of Representatives passed the legislation, the final version of which allowed the military to provide logistical support to allies overseas as well as armed support in circumstances when inaction would endanger "the lives and survival of the Japanese nation."
 The vote was passed on the strength of the majority coalition of LDP and Komeito lawmakers; members of the opposition boycotted the vote in protest.

 After passage of the bill in the House of Representatives, the House of Councillors, the upper house of the National Diet, debated the bill for two months.
 It passed in committee on 17 September in a contentious vote in which opposition lawmakers attempted to restrain the committee chairman physically.
 Then, it moved to the full house for a final vote.
 Early in the morning on 19 September, the bill passed the full house after a delayed vote in which opposition members used various delaying tactics to draw out the process.
 In an effort to delay passage until after the Silver Week holiday, Yukio Edano of the Democratic Party of Japan spoke for 104 minutes (having planned to speak for four hours) in support of a no confidence motion against the cabinet, and Tarō Yamamoto of the People's Life Party attempted to delay voting by walking very slowly to the ballot box.